 Image via Secmol.org

 SECMOL welcomes volunteers for various activities such as teaching, gardening and even ice-skating!
 But a major reason to invite volunteers is also to interact with the students who need help in improving their English and to facilitate cultural exchange as well.
 The system is quite open and flexible, enabling volunteers to join in at any level of engagement that they find comfortable.
+If you are planning to visit Ladakh, check out this Ladakh Tour Packages.

 Hearing about these experiences, I feel that Voluntourism is a great way to meet the local people and interact at a very different level, given that you’re practically living with them.
 As Sudakshmina puts it “The most amazing thing was the visible changes that could be perceived in the kids even in the short time that I was there.
 I hope to go back again sometime.”
 I know she will, and I will as well.